25 July - 30 September 2020

 Millennium Wing Studio | Free entry

 For over 150 years, artists have found inspiration and support at the National Gallery of Ireland.
-This summer, the Gallery celebrates work created by three contemporary Irish artists in lockdown in Lace, Paint, Hair.
-The exhibition features handmade lace by Fiona Harrington, oil paintings by Cian McLoughlin and a series of mixed media artworks by Eimear Murphy.
+This summer, the Gallery celebrated work created by three contemporary Irish artists in lockdown in Lace, Paint, Hair.
+The exhibition featured handmade lace by Fiona Harrington, oil paintings by Cian McLoughlin and a series of mixed media artworks by Eimear Murphy.

 Curator | Sinéad K. Rice

 Fiona Harrington is a visual artist who works with handmade lace.
 She studied fine art, textile design and lacemaking, and has been the recipient of the Thomas Dammann Bursary, RDS Graduate Prize, National Craft Award, Eleanor De La Branchardiere Prize, Traditional Lacemakers of Ireland Award, and a Per Cent for Art commission.
 She has exhibited and travelled extensively to give talks and demonstrations on Irish lace, at, amongst others, the Textile Arts Centre, New York, 2018 and the Straight Out of Ireland exhibition, Pennsylvania, 2019.
 Fiona was recently selected as curator of A Space Between, an international Lace exhibition which is part of initiatives celebrating Galway as European Capital of Culture 2020.